favoursyre/usdc-defi/readme.md

 ## Overview

-This is a simple Dapp that allows a user to mint and transfer usdc
+This is a simple defi protocol that allows a user to mint and transfer usdc

 ## Features